 6.2.1.
-Internal Organisation
+Internal and/or external organisation

-Objective: To manage information security within the CQR and its external data hosting infrastructure providers.
+Objective: To manage information security within the CQR and its internal and/or external data hosting infrastructure providers.

 Guidance: Responsibilities for information security governance and operations should be clearly documented within the information security policy (refer to Section 6.1.1).
-CQRs and external data hosting infrastructure providers may assign a role for managing information security to one of the positions within their organisation.
-CQRs and external data hosting infrastructure providers should seek guidance and support from qualified external information security experts as required.
+CQRs and internal and/or external data hosting infrastructure providers may assign a role for managing information security to one of the positions within their organisation.
+Internal and/or external data hosting infrastructure providers should seek guidance and support from qualified external information security experts as required.

-A sample of Role Descriptions within a health organisation is contained in the NESAF Business Blueprint8.
+A sample of Role Descriptions within a health organisation is contained in the NESAF Business Blueprint13.